Citizen's Decision

-Citizen’s Decision (Քաղաքացու որոշում, abbreviated ՔՈ), also known as the Citizen’s Decision Social-Democratic Party, is an Armenian social-democratic political party founded in November 2018 by a group of left-leaning activists following the Velvet Revolution.
+Citizen's Decision (Քաղաքացու որոշում, abbreviated ՔՈ), also known as the Citizen's Decision Social-Democratic Party, is an Armenian social-democratic political party founded in November 2018 by a group of left-leaning activists following the Velvet Revolution.
 The party traces back its origin to the 2012 Mashtots Park Movement.

 History

 The party currently acts as an extra-parliamentary force.
 The party participated in the 2018 parliamentary election, winning just 0.68% of the vote.
 During the election campaign, the party voiced criticisms of Prime Minister Nikol Pashinyan for alleged shortcomings and advocated reforming the Constitution, the Electoral Code, and instituting transitional justice.

 In May 2021, the party confirmed it would participate in the 2021 Armenian parliamentary elections.
 Following the election, the party won just 0.30% of the popular vote, failing to win any seats in the National Assembly.

 In November 2021, the party participated in municipal elections in the city of Dilijan, winning 2 seats in the Dilijan city council.

+In March 2023, the party participated in local elections in Sisian.